iamronsuez/iamronsuez.github.io/README.md

 ### Resume

-I am an agile Web Developer, passionate about working with Software as a Service based applications, REST APIs (I love swagger) and several web application frameworks.
+I am an agile Web Developer, passionate about working with Software as a Service based applications, develop REST APIs using the best web application frameworks.
 I like to build MEAN based systems , microservices and deploying apps using Amazon Web Services or Heroku.

 ### About me